 “We were very pleased with everything at the Hospice Home.
 The staff was very caring, patient, kind and cordial.
 The appearance of Hospice Home was clean, ‘home like’ and made you feel like you were special as well as the patient.
 I have recommended Hospice Home to many of my friends.
 It’s a place I would like to spend my final days.” –Kathryn Rodgers

-Our Hospice Home opened in November of 2007 and was recently named “Gibson House” to honor the memory of a co-worker.
+Our inpatient facility opened in November of 2007 and in 2020 was dedicated as “Gibson House” to honor the memory of a co-worker.
 This state-of-the-art facility offers five beds for inpatient care as well as three beds for residential care.
 The eight private rooms offer 24-hour nursing care, personal care services, counseling and chaplain support.
 Our facility is a unique resource available in Rockingham County.